jbehave/jbehave-osgi/README.md

 2) Start the maven profile named **services**

-	mvn clean install -P services
+	mvn clean install -P bundles

-This will install the JBehave-OSGi Service and Web components in the local maven repository.
+This will install the JBehave-OSGi Core and Web bundles in the local maven repository.

 Then build the _MANIFEST-first_ projects: